Ramanand1101/speech-to-text/README.md

 1. Clone the repository: `git clone https://github.com/your-username/speech-to-text.git`
 2. Open the `index.html` file in your web browser.

+## Live Demo

+Try out the live demo of the app here: [Speech to Text Web App](https://speech-to-text-webapp.netlify.app/)

 ## How It Works

 - Click on the "Speak!" button to start speaking.
 Your speech will be transcribed and displayed in the textarea in real-time.